What’s the Difference Between Checking vs. Savings Accounts?

 You cannot make more than six withdrawals from a savings account per month without paying a fee.
 In some cases, the bank might even close the account if you consistently exceed the limit.

-What Is the Difference Between a Checking and Savings Account?
+What Is the Difference Between a Checking vs. Savings Account?

 Checking and savings accounts are both deposit accounts, but they are designed to meet different financial needs.
 Here’s an overview of the key differences.